Darwin Núñez Deserves Better Punditry

 “He’s better when he doesn’t have time to think about it, and it just happens naturally.
 When he has that three or four seconds to think about it, I just think he becomes more and more erratic.”

-This may not be entirely wrong but it’s the stock phrase when Darwin misses a one-on-one, probably if any player does; Timo Werner analysis is likely very similar, I’m just not paying as much attention.
+This may not be entirely wrong but it’s the stock phrase when Darwin misses a one-on-one, probably if any player does.
+Analysis of Timo Werner is very similar.
+Any forward deemed to be a flop gets this treatment.

 In reference to Shearer’s comments, how long to think about a chance is too long?
-Against Villa, Salah played the key pass for Darwin’s one-on-one at 31:28, the Uruguayan first touches the ball at 31:31, then shoots two seconds later.
-The time gaps were near identical for a counter-attack at Brentford last season, with the conclusion of the move being Núñez casually chipping the goalkeeper to score.
+Against Villa, Salah played the key pass for Darwin’s one-on-one at 31:28, the Uruguayan first touched the ball at 31:31, then shot two seconds later.
+The time gaps were near identical to a counter-attack at Brentford last season, a move that concluded with Núñez casually chipping the goalkeeper to score.

-By his standards, the goal at the Gtech Stadium was a long pre-amble before scoring, as he took a total of three touches of the ball including the shot.
-If we disregard headers and penalties, which are inevitably one-touch finishes, only two of Darwin’s other 14 goals in 2023/24 saw him need more touches than he took against the Bees in the example here.
+By his standards, this goal at the Gtech Stadium was a long pre-amble before scoring, as he took a total of three touches of the ball including the shot.
+If we disregard headers and penalties, which are inevitably one-touch finishes, only two of Darwin’s other 14 goals in 2023/24 saw him need more touches than he took against the Bees in this example.

 But so did everybody else for Liverpool, more or less.
-Sixty-one of the Reds’ 88 goals which were not free-kicks, headers or penalties last season saw the scorer take fewer than three touches including the shot, with another 11 requiring exactly three.
+The Reds’ other players collectively scored 88 goals that were not free-kicks, headers or penalties last season.

 This like when people totally rely on xG for who "should" have won a match. xG is a strong indicator, but not the be-all and end-all.
 You look at Darwin's numbers and almost everything says he's an ideal forward; not least the fact that he gets into so many good positions to take advantage of those chances.
 But the end product is what many will say is the only thing that matters.
 But I think too many are expecting Mo or Sadio-level output from someone who may simply not be that kind of player.
 The other problem that he has beyond pundits and highlights of him not hitting the net is his price tag, especially when playing on a squad with one of the steals of the century (Mo) and another who presents as a better finisher (Diogo) for half the cost.
 It's funny that Darwin is kind of a mix of Diogo and Naby Keita.
 The latter's numbers were almost always superlative, but he never seemed to provide that final X element that everyone had been hoping for in a box-to-box guy; partially because, like Diogo, he spent so much time off the pitch.
 I still have faith in Darwin.
 He's only 25 and he is still producing solid play, even if it doesn't always include goals.